Australia banks agree Android Pay deal, Apple Pay still frozen out

-Banks including Westpac Banking Corp, ANZ Banking Group and Macquarie will accept contactless payments via Android smartphones when Google rolls out the service in first-half 2016, the tech giant said on Wednesday.
-Westpac and Commonwealth Bank of Australia already operate their own mobile payment systems.
+Banks including Westpac Banking Corp (WBC.AX), ANZ Banking Group (ANZ.AX) and Macquarie (MQG.AX) will accept contactless payments via Android smartphones when Google rolls out the service in first-half 2016, the tech giant said on Wednesday.
+Westpac and Commonwealth Bank of Australia (CBA.AX) already operate their own mobile payment systems.

 "It's a big bargaining chip for (Australian) banks to use to force a better deal with Apple," said Foad Fadaghi, managing director of technology research firm Telsyte.